 The best way to reach us for suggestions is to click here to contact us via the web.
-Please be aware that we receive a large volume of requests from our users.
-Unfortunately, we cannot respond to each request we receive.
-The policies below have been refined over a period of many years to maintain a high degree of responsiveness without sacrificing our programming efforts.
+We love to hear from you!
+But please be aware that we receive a large volume of requests from our users.
+Unfortunately, we simply cannot respond to each & every request we receive.
+Nor can we instantly predict whether, when or how we may add your “wish list.”
+The policies below have been refined over a period of decades to maintain a high degree of responsiveness without sacrificing our programming efforts.

 First, please extend us the same courtesies we extend you.
 ECLIPSE has been in daily use at thousands of locations by tens of thousands of users over a period of decades.
 We value your opinion.
 However, please don’t assume that ECLIPSE is created in a vacuum.
 We have over 25 years of experience running our own busy, multi-disciplinary practice.

 “…have been getting started with Eclipse for a few weeks now and would like to make some suggestions that could help streamline its use”